JohnMello is a writer, composer, musician, and author of books for children and adults.

 The phrase has come to be universally recognized as a euphemism for homosexuality.
 It was written by Douglas in 1894 at the end of the 19th century, when homosexuality was a criminal offence punishable by imprisonment.

-During his trial one of Oscar Wilde's old schoolmates - Charles Gill, who happened to be the prosecutor in the case - asked Wilde to explain what the phrase meant.
-Wilde responded that it was merely the misunderstood affection of an older man for a younger man, citing examples from historical figures from Plato to Michelangelo to Shakespeare to back up his argument:
+During his trial, the prosecutor Charles Gill—who happened to be one of Oscar Wilde's old schoolmates—asked Wilde to explain what the phrase meant.
+Wilde responded that it was merely the misunderstood affection of an older man for a younger man, citing examples of historical figures from Plato to Michelangelo to Shakespeare to back up his argument:

 It is in this century misunderstood, so much misunderstood that it may be described as the "Love that dare not speak its name," and on account of it I am placed where I am now.
 It is beautiful, it is fine, it is the noblest form of affection.
 There is nothing unnatural about it.
 It is intellectual, and it repeatedly exists between an elder and a younger man, when the elder man has intellect, and the younger man has all the joy, hope and glamour of life before him.

 Douglas' poem is titled Two Loves, and in it he mentions two forms of possible love: